mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 The most straightforward kind of centralized protocol creates a fixed role for a specific party.

 For example, most proprietary messaging, videoconferencing, chat, and simliar protocols operate in this fashion.

-While it has been argued that such protocols are simpler to design and evolve,{{MOXIE}} this approach most often reflects commercial goals -- in particular, a strong desire to capture the financial benefits of the protocol by 'locking in' users to a proprietary service.
+While it has been argued that such protocols are simpler to design, more amenable to evolution, and more likely to meet user needs,{{MOXIE}} this approach most often reflects commercial goals -- in particular, a strong desire to capture the financial benefits of the protocol by 'locking in' users to a proprietary service.

 Directly centralised protocols and applications are not considered to be part of the Internet per se; instead, they are more properly characterized as proprietary protocols that are built on top of the Internet.

 ## Necessary Centralization {#necessary}

-Some protocol requirements require the introduction of centralization risk -- in particular:
+Some protocols require the introduction of centralization risk that is unavoidable by nature.

-* When there is a requirement for a single, global 'source of truth' (e.g., for unambiguous naming), or
-* When endpoints need to solve the 'rendezvous problem' in order for two parties to communicate without prior arrangement, or
-* When direct communication isn't possible due to lower-layer constraints (e.g., due to Network Address Translation).

-For example, the Domain Name Sytem (DNS) demonstrates the first kind of necessary centralization risk, because its purpose is to serve as a global source of naming.

-Chat protocols are an example of the second kind of necessary centralization risk, because it is necessary to know where the party you wish to converse with is currently located on the network.

-The third kind of necessary centralisation risk is faced by many applications, due to the uncertainty of direct connectivity between endpoints on the modern Internet.
-Network Address Translation, firewalls, and other barriers to direct communication hobble applications like chat, gaming, and file-sharing.
+For example, when there is a need a single, globally coordinated 'source of truth', that facility is by nature centralized.
+The most obvious instance is seen in the Domain Name System (DNS), which allows human-friendly naming to be converted into network addresses in a globally consistent fashion.

+Allocation of IP addresses is another example of a necessarily coordinated facility being a centralization risk.
+Internet routing requires addresses to be allocated uniquely, but if the addressing function were captured by a single government or company, the entire Internet would be at risk of abuse by that entity.

+Similarly, the need for coordination in the Web's trust model brings centralization risk, because a Certificate Authority (CA) can control communication between the Web sites that they sign certificates for and users whose browsers trust the CA's root certificates.

+More generally, protocols that need to solve the 'rendezvous problem' to coordinate communication between two parties that are not in direct contact suffer from this kind of centralization risk.
+For example, chat protocols need a way to coordinate communication between two parties that wish to talk; while the actual communication can be direct between them (so long as the protocol facilitates that), the endpoints' mutual discovery typically requires a third party.

+In Internet protocols, necessary centralization is always mitigated by measures such as mandated federation {{federation}} and multi-stakeholder administration {{multi}}.

 ## Indirect Centralization {#indirect}